 THE BOTTOM LINE

-Yes, it’s long, perhaps overly so.
+Yes, it’s long.
 Yes, it’s not exactly a commercial film nor one which you can simply sit down and watch any old time you want.
 You have to be in the mood for the deeply thoughtful exploration of faith and compelling character study that is Silence.
 However, it’s a journey worth taking, one of Scorsese’s finest and sure to inspire after-viewing debate.